 Current research projects

-I am currently leading a project investigating the politics, planning process and landscape changes in connection to the threat of rising sea levels in southernmost Sweden.
-The research is carried out in cooperation with researchers from the Swedish Agricultural University.
+I am also leading a project investigating the politics, planning process and landscape changes in connection to the threat of rising sea levels in southernmost Sweden.
+The project is carried out in cooperation with researchers from the Swedish Agricultural University.